Stagecoach South

 Stagecoach (South) Limited, trading as Stagecoach South, is a bus operator providing services in South East England as a subsidiary of Stagecoach.
-It operates services in Hampshire, Surrey, and Sussex with some routes extending into Brighton and Wiltshire.
+It operates services in Hampshire, Surrey, and Sussex with some routes extending into Brighton, Wiltshire and Berkshire.
 It operates 487 buses from eight depots.

 It is branded as four sub-divisions: Stagecoach in Hampshire, Stagecoach in Hants & Surrey, Stagecoach in the South Downs, and Stagecoach in Portsmouth.

 A common feature of this division was the large number of branded routes, usually with dedicated names in lieu of numbers.
 These were largely reverted to numbers in the 2020s.